vernonclarke/Rfits/README.md

    The default is unchecked.
 If unchecked, only traces within a given ABF can be averaged together (when each ABF represents an independent condition).
 In this case, the **# traces** displays the number of traces in each ABF file (here 5).

    If this box is checked and **Load Data** is pressed, the traces from all selected ABF files are placed into one 'master' ABF file.
-The **# traces** will be updated to 15 (3 ABF files each containing 5 traces).
-This mode is intended when averaging across ABF files is desired.
+The **# traces** will be updated to 15 (3 'ABF' files each containing 5 traces).
+This mode is intended when averaging across 'ABF' files is desired.

    d. **Review Recordings**